Sustainable transport

-Sustainable transport is transportation sustainable in terms of their social and environmental impacts.
+Sustainable transport is transportation sustainable in terms of its social and environmental impacts.
 Components for evaluating sustainability include the particular vehicles used; the source of energy; and the infrastructure used to accommodate the transport (streets and roads, railways, airways, waterways and canals).
-Transportation sustainability is largely being measured by transportation system effectiveness and efficiency as well as the environmental and climate impacts of the system.
+Transportation sustainability is largely being measured by transportation system effectiveness, efficiency, and the environmental and climate impacts of the system.
 Transport systems have significant impacts on the environment.
 In 2018, it contributed to around 20% of global CO_{2} emissions.
 Greenhouse gas emissions from transport are increasing at a faster rate than any other energy using sector.

-A 2023 study published in Journal of Transport Geography found that shared electric bicycle systems reduce urban transport-related carbon emissions by about 108–120 grams per kilometre, particularly in non-central urban areas and when powered by low-carbon electricity sources.
+A 2023 study published in Journal of Transport Geography found that shared electric bicycle systems reduce urban transport-related carbon emissions by about 108–120 grams per kilometer, particularly in non-central urban areas and when powered by low-carbon electricity sources.
 Road transport is also a major contributor to local air pollution and smog.

-Sustainable transport systems make a positive contribution to the environmental, social and economic sustainability of the communities they serve.
+Sustainable transport systems make a positive contribution to the environmental, social, and economic sustainability of the communities they serve.
 Transport systems exist to provide social and economic connections, and people quickly take up the opportunities offered by increased mobility, with poor households benefiting greatly from low carbon transport options.
 The advantages of increased mobility need to be weighed against the environmental, social and economic costs that transport systems pose.
-Short-term activity often promotes incremental improvement in fuel efficiency and vehicle emissions controls while long-term goals include migrating transportation from fossil-based energy to other alternatives such as renewable energy and use of other renewable resources.
+Short-term activity often promotes incremental improvement in fuel efficiency and vehicle emissions controls.
+Long-term goals include migrating transportation from fossil-based energy to other alternatives, such as renewable energy and use of other renewable resources.
 The entire life cycle of transport systems is subject to sustainability measurement and optimization.